ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

     * Alternate between the two Antennas.

+!!! warning "WARNING"
+	When using a Gemini TX with a non-Gemini receiver, you should set the TX in either Switch or Single Antenna (Ant1/Ant2) Mode.

 ### Link Mode

 Introduced in 3.5.0, `Link Mode` changes the main protocol and function of the TX module.